 - Undergraduate researchers are most often unpaid volunteers, though limited financial assistance can sometimes be arranged with the faculty director of each laboratory.

 - Undergraduate research volunteers often devote 10-20 hours/week to the laboratory.

-- Look through the list of Core, Associate and Affiliate Neuroscience Institute Faculty and identify a faculty member whose research you find inspiring.
-You can also find faculty by browsing through the Neuroscience Institute Research Areas.
+- Look through the list of Core & Associate Neuroscience Institute Faculty and identify a faculty member whose research you find inspiring.

 - Send an e-mail to that faculty member letting them know that you are interested in an undergraduate research position.
 They want to know: